 The Stockwells regeneration scheme is being delivered by Bromford Housing Association and represents an opportunity for the Council and Bromford to create the first social rented, Modern Methods of Construction (MMC) net zero homes within the District.
 With funding support from the Council, Air Source Heat Pumps will replace traditional gas boilers, reducing CO2 emissions from heating and hot water by around 80%.
 In addition, the introduction of a large solar PV system will reduce net carbon emissions of the development to zero.
-Developers started on site in Q2 2022-23 and expect to complete during the summer 2023.
+Developers started on site in Q2 2022-23, however, delays have been encountered due to the insolvency of the main contractor, leading to the site remaining inaccessible for several months before a replacement contractor could be legally engaged.
+The legal issues have since been resolved, a new contractor has been engaged, and construction has recommenced.
+It is anticipated that the 28 affordable units on the site will be delivered within the next quarter.